 Credibility

-There have been regular, small diplomatic scuffles between Indonesia and Malaysia (mostly in relation to the many Indonesian migrant workers in Malaysia), but the overall relationship between the two countries continues to be stable and cooperative, as is the case between Indonesia and its other Southeast Asian neighbors.
+There have been small, regular diplomatic scuffles between Indonesia and Malaysia (mostly in relation to the many Indonesian migrant workers in Malaysia), but the overall relationship between the two countries remains stable and cooperative, as is the case with Indonesia’s other Southeast Asian neighbors and Australia.

 Regional cooperation